MAIA: A new detector concept for a 10 TeV muon collider: Detector layout

 \subsection{Tracking detectors}

-The reconstruction of charged particle trajectories is a key task for collider experiments.
-Highly efficient track reconstruction with excellent momentum and impact parameter resolution is imperative to maintain efficiency for reconstructing leptons, jets, energy totals, displaced vertices from heavy flavor hadron decays, and potential new phenomena.
-The presence of BIB poses significant obstacles to tracking, due to the generation of large data volumes within the tracker and the increase in combinatorial complexity for track reconstruction.

-The occupancy and time structure of BIB particles motivate a high granularity detector with precision timing in every layer.
-The conceptual tracker design comprises three silicon subdetectors summarized in Table~\ref{tab:tracker_specs}: the vertex detector, a high-resolution pixel detector closest to the collision point; the inner tracker, a macro-pixel detector; and the outer tracker, a micro-strip detector.
-The layout and specification of these three sub-systems are based on those of the $\sqrt{s}=3$~TeV detector design~\cite{Accettura:2023ked}, with a few differences detailed below.
+The conceptual tracker design comprises three silicon subdetectors summarized in Table~\ref{tab:tracker_specs}: the Vertex Detector, a high-resolution pixel detector closest to the collision point; the Inner Tracker, a macro-pixel detector; and the Outer Tracker, a second macro-pixel detector with larger cells and reduced granularity.
+The layout and specifications of these three sub-systems are based on those of the $\sqrt{s}=3$~TeV detector design~\cite{Accettura:2023ked}, with some modifications to account for both higher collision energies and a higher solenoid magnetic field.
+A schematic diagram can be found in Figure~\ref{fig:rztrack}.

-In each bunch crossing, BIB particles result in hit densities of up to $1600~\mathrm{hits/cm}^{2}$ in the innermost pixel layer.
+The occupancy and time structure of BIB particles motivate a highly granular detector with precision timing in every layer.
+In each bunch crossing, BIB particles result in hit densities of around $30000~\mathrm{hits/cm}^{2}$ in the innermost pixel layer.
 Pixels with $25\times\SI{25}{\micro\meter}^2$ granularity and $\SI{30}{\pico\second}$ resolution timestamps are required to achieve a desired occupancy of $1\%$.
 In comparison, the ATLAS and CMS experiments will implement timing detectors with ${\sim}1\times\SI{1}{\milli\meter}^2$ pixels and $\SI{30}{\pico\second}$ resolution based on Low Gain Avalanche Detectors in the outermost layer of the tracker~\cite{HGTD:2091129,Butler:2019rpu}.
-While there are are several promising sensor technologies for Muon Collider detector needs, the smaller pixel size poses the largest challenge for front-end power consumption and readout~\cite{MuonCollider:2022glg}.
+While there are are several promising sensor technologies for muon collider detector needs, the smaller pixel size poses the largest challenge for front-end power consumption and readout~\cite{MuonCollider:2022glg}.
 The detector must also survive an expected $1~\mathrm{MeV}$ neutron equivalent fluence of $1\times10^{14-15}~\mathrm{neq/cm}^2$ and a total ionizing dose range of $10^{2-5}~\mathrm{Gy}$ per year.